Skyscraper: Economic rationale

-Skyscrapers are usually situated in city centers where the price of land is high.
+Skyscrapers are usually situated in city centres where the price of land is high.
 Constructing a skyscraper becomes justified if the price of land is so high that it makes economic sense to build upward as to minimize the cost of the land per the total floor area of a building.
 Thus the construction of skyscrapers is dictated by economics and results in skyscrapers in a certain part of a large city unless a building code restricts the height of buildings.

 Skyscrapers are rarely seen in small cities and they are characteristic of large cities, because of the critical importance of high land prices for the construction of skyscrapers.
 Usually only office, commercial and hotel users can afford the rents in the city center and thus most tenants of skyscrapers are of these classes.

-Today, skyscrapers are an increasingly common sight where land is expensive, as in the centers of big cities, because they provide such a high ratio of rentable floor space per unit area of land.
+Today, skyscrapers are an increasingly common sight where land is expensive, as in the centres of big cities, because they provide such a high ratio of rentable floor space per unit area of land.

 Another disadvantage of very high skyscrapers is the loss of usable floorspace, as many elevator shafts are needed to enable performant vertical travelling.
 This led to the introduction of express lifts and sky lobbies where transfer to slower distribution lifts can be done.

 Environmental impact

 Constructing a single skyscraper requires large quantities of materials like steel, concrete, and glass, and these materials represent significant embodied energy.
 Skyscrapers are thus material and energy intensive buildings.

 Skyscrapers have considerable mass, requiring a stronger foundation than a shorter, lighter building.
 In construction, building materials must be lifted to the top of a skyscraper during construction, requiring more energy than would be necessary at lower heights.
 Furthermore, a skyscraper consumes much electricity because potable and non-potable water have to be pumped to the highest occupied floors, skyscrapers are usually designed to be mechanically ventilated, elevators are generally used instead of stairs, and electric lights are needed in rooms far from the windows and windowless spaces such as elevators, bathrooms and stairwells.

 Skyscrapers can be artificially lit and the energy requirements can be covered by renewable energy or other electricity generation with low greenhouse gas emissions.
 Heating and cooling of skyscrapers can be efficient, because of centralized HVAC systems, heat radiation blocking windows and small surface area of the building.
 There is Leadership in Energy and Environmental Design (LEED) certification for skyscrapers.
 For example, the Empire State Building received a gold Leadership in Energy and Environmental Design rating in September 2011 and the Empire State Building is the tallest LEED certified building in the United States, proving that skyscrapers can be environmentally friendly.
-The 30 St Mary Axe in London, the United Kingdom is another example of an environmentally friendly skyscraper.
+The Gherkin in London, the United Kingdom is another example of an environmentally friendly skyscraper.

 In the lower levels of a skyscraper a larger percentage of the building floor area must be devoted to the building structure and services than is required for lower buildings: